 Mastitis can affect a single gland or multiple glands.
 It is a medical emergency and requires immediate veterinary attention.

 Septic mastitis: Damage to the nipples as a result of constant sucking from kittens and abrasions from sharp kitten paws and teeth allow bacteria to enter the mammary gland via the teat.
 Streptococci, staphylococci, and E. Coli are usually involved in mastitis.

 It is also possible for an infection elsewhere to spread to the mammary glands via the bloodstream.

 Acute septic mastitis: Infected mammary glands may develop an abscess or become gangrenous.

-Nonseptic mastitis: If the milk duct is not properly cleared blockages may occur.
-These cause milk to pool in the mammary gland.
+Nonseptic mastitis: Blockages can occur if the milk duct is not properly cleared which can cause milk to pool in the mammary gland.
 This forms an ideal environment for bacteria growth and can lead to an infection (septic mastitis).
-Nonseptic mastitis is often seen at weaning.
+Nonseptic mastitis is often occurs when the kittens start to wean.

 Symptoms may not be apparent in nonseptic mastitis.
 The affected gland(s) may be hot, swollen and painful but the cat remains healthy and alert.

 The veterinarian will perform a complete physical examination of the cat and obtain a medical history from you.
 A tentative diagnosis may be made on the clinical signs your cat is displaying as well as a recent history of giving birth.
 Tests will be necessary to confirm diagnosis which can include:

 - Bacterial culture and sensitivity of the affected milk.

 - Microscopic examination of the discharge for the presence of white blood cells.